If you are planning a day trip, or staying here with family or friends, we hope your visit to Parkland Beach is relaxing.

 Please keep our Summer Village an enjoyable retreat for all, by observing the following;

 Park Your Vehicle Off-street

 Parkland Beach offers many trails and open space for leisurely walks with your furry friends.
-Dogs must be kept on leash at all times and please pick up after them.
+Dogs must be kept on leash at all times (summer & winter) and please pick up after them.

 Please respect the peace of the community, and report serious infractions to the Summer Village office or the RCMP after hours (403-843-2223).